baharmon/lectures/content/computational-ecology-2024/_index.md

 # Robotics

 {{< note >}}
-I am exploring creative applications for robots.
+Since 2019, I have been exploring creative, ecological applications for robots such as autonomous planting and sensing.
 {{< /note >}}

 ---